polybird/docs/TechnicalWhitePaper.md

 #### 4.5.3 Financial Audit

 This audit would comprise our detailed profits, fund allocations, tokens issued, capital raised through our IEO platform and several other financial metrics.
 This would help users, market makers, institutions, and firms to gain a better sense of our financial health and our performance.

-### 4.6 PolyCoins Protocol Mechanism

-#### 4.6.1 Nomenclature

-PolyCoins would represent a series of fiat-collateralized digital assets and the nomenclature is simple and straightforward.
-In general, PolyCoins would have P or Poly as a prefix.
-For example:

-1. USD – PolyUSD: 1 PUSD = 1 USD
-2. EUR – PolyEUR: 1 PEUR = 1 EUR
-3. JPY – PolyJPY: 1 PJPY = 1 JPY

-#### 4.6.2 Stability and redemption

-Each PolyCoin would be backed by 1 unit of respective fiat currency.
-PolyCoin would follow the most transparent mechanism and would be ‘fiat-collateralized’ or ‘fiat-backed’.
-The total supply of PolyCoins would be the exact same amount deposited in fiat by users.
-Redemption can be made at any time.

-#### 4.6.3 Transparency & Audits

-One challenge in the fiat-collateralized stablecoin space is transparency and trust.
-Unlike other stablecoins, our PolyCoins infrastructure is dedicated to transparency and fostering trust.
-Everything from minting to balances, deposits, and withdrawals would be presented frequently in our regular audits.
-We believe PolyCoins are simply blockchain based representation of our users’ funds, hence they have fully right to know where their funds are stored, and if they safe or not.

 ### 4.7 Polybird’s issuance platform – PolyIEO